mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 5: Build object to modify where files are compiled as well as their name preferences.{.caption}

-* First we imported `path` and `{ glob }`, both Vite's core features.
+* First we imported `path` and `{ glob }`.
 We'll see these in action soon.
 * Then we added a **build** configuration in which we defined several settings:
-  * `emptyOutDir`: This means when the build job runs, the `dist` directory will be emptied before the new compiled code is added.
+  * `emptyOutDir`: When the build job runs, the `dist` directory will be emptied before the new compiled code is added.
 This ensure any old code that no longer belongs, will be removed in favor of the new code.
   * `outDir`: Defines the App's output directory.
   * `rollupOptions`: This is Vite's system for bundleing code and within it we can include neat configurations:
     * `input`: The directory where we want Vite to look for our files.
 Here's where the **path** and **glob** imports we added earlier, are being used.
 By using `src/**/**/*.css`, we are instructing Vite to look three levels deep into the `src` directory, and find any file that ends with **.css**.